An Article

 Pretty simple, right?
 Besides stories for each component state, it’s sometimes useful to have a story showing the component in common contexts.
 For example, if you commonly nest buttons inside a card component, you may want to show this pattern as a story of its own.

-One note on component naming: be sure to discuss this as you build out the design system.
+One note on component naming: Be sure to discuss this as you build out the design system.
 For clarity across the team, use the same names in the design that will be used in code as much as possible.
 Remember that for some teams, naming is not only meant to give meaning, but to denote structure (e.g. NavigationMenu is dependent upon and is composed inside its parent Navigation).

 Testing and Iterating Components